blasterfish7/ramses_esp/README.md

 # RAMSES ESP

 I forked the [RAMSES_ESP](https://github.com/IndaloTech/ramses_esp/) project of [IndaloTech](https://github.com/IndaloTech) such that I could make a version which would also work with the ESP32-C6 (or other single-core ESPs), and use it with [PlatformIO](https://platformio.org/) instead of Eclipse.
+If you would like to use my board, instructions for using it are found [here](https://github.com/IMMRMKW/ramses_esp/wiki).

 Improvements that I made:
   - In command, the console_readline had a bug that saved the '/n' character.